rsyncOSX/rsyncuidocs/content/en/docs/parameters.md

 Parameters to rsync are typically constructed as follows.
 The following are examples only, `rsync` supports a ton of parameters.

 - parameter=value
-	- `--exclude-from=/Volumes/home/user/exclude-list.txt`: Exclude list for rsync.
+	- `--exclude-from=/Volumes/home/user/exclude-list.txt` - exclude list for rsync
 - parameters only
-    - `--stats`: Enables the display of statistics during the synchronization process.
+    - `--stats`  - enables the display of statistics during the synchronization process
-    - `--dry-run`: Executes a simulated synchronization without modifying the files.
+    - `--dry-run` - executes a simulated synchronization without modifying the files

 For a comprehensive list of parameters for `rsync`, please refer to the official rsync documentation.